Skip to main content

 Seasonal

-Hong Kong dessert featuring fresh mango chunks, mango puree, sago pearls (tapioca), and coconut milk or evaporated milk.
-Served chilled with grapefruit segments adding citrus contrast.
-Created in Hong Kong's Lei Garden restaurant in the 1980s, it became a Cantonese dessert staple.
-Popular in dessert shops across China during summer months.
+A Hong Kong dessert of fresh mango chunks and puree with sago pearls and coconut or evaporated milk, served cold with a few grapefruit segments cutting through the sweetness.
+It was invented at Hong Kong's Lei Garden restaurant in the 1980s and has since become a Cantonese staple.
+Dessert shops across China sell it through the summer.

 vegetarianvegan